ldodds-dev/Amani-Support/README.md

 - Whether the device had an active network connection

 > [!WARNING]
-> AMANI navigation features are under active development.
+> ΛMΛNI navigation features are under active development.
 Do not rely on Beta navigation as the sole source of safety-critical, emergency, road-closure, traffic, or routing information.
 Always follow posted signs, applicable law, and real-world conditions.

 ## Privacy when requesting support